Best company cars under £15,000

-The latest Sandero range, including the trendy SUV-like Stepway here, is so cheap that it even rivals some electrified cars for affordable company car tax bills.
+The latest Sandero range, is cheap enough that it even rivals some electrified cars for affordable company car tax bills.
 Fuel economy is reasonable and performance is decent; considering the bargain list price, it’s really hard to fault.

 Yet the Sandero doesn’t feel like a cheap car.
 It uses tech from the new Renault Clio and drives similarly, despite costing much less.
 It’s comfortable, relatively quiet and composed, plus it has a pleasant interior.

 It’s a big step on from the previous version, but you still probably want to stick to the higher model lines to get all the modern kit you want.
-Prestige trim includes an eight-inch sat-nav screen with smartphone connectivity, plus cruise control, blind-spot monitoring, keyless entry, climate control, a rear camera, AEB and LED lights.
+Expression trim includes an eight-inch sat-nav screen with smartphone connectivity, plus cruise control, auto lights, climate control, a rear camera, AEB and LED lights.

 - Engine/power: 1.0-litre 3cyl/64bhp